Romulo-Moraes/Romulo-Moraes/README.md

 Stars was primarily a small program that I wrote to compose my setup a few months ago.
 It only took a few minutes to write it that day; however, I rewrote the source code to make it available on my Github.
 Some features have been added to the program to make it suitable for more environments.

 <h2>💻 R-matrix 💻</h2>
-The "R-matrix" project utilizes certain features of modern terminals to simulate a matrix effect.
+The R-matrix project utilizes certain features of modern terminals to simulate a matrix effect.
 It offers customizable features, allowing users to enhance the visual appeal and behaviors of the matrix.
-Some included customizations involve setting new colors for the matrix, adjusting the speed of its operations, and more.
+Some included customizations involve setting new colors for the matrix, adjusting the speed of its operations and more.
 The entire project is implemented using the Rust programming language.

 <!--
 <h2>Anemone 🐟</h2>